 Keeping personal health records

-If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
+If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her and with all future health care providers.
 Details about your cancer treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a CLL diagnosis.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.